sriveravi/GVSToolbox/README.txt

 If you prefer the MATLABs GUI,
 	 	 1.  open MATLAB's path tool by clicking "Path tool" button or typing "pathtool" at command prompt and pressing enter.
 	    2. In the dialog that pops up, click "Add with subfolder..."
-   	 3. Select the "ExtraToolboxes" directory inside "GVSToolbox" folder, then click open.
+   	 3. Select the "GVSToolbox" directory, then click open.
-    	 4. Click "Add folder", and navigate to "GVSToolbox" folder.
-Click open.
-   	 5. Click "Add folder", and navigate to "src" inside "GVSToolbox" folder.
-Click open.
-    	 6. Click save.
+    	 4. Click save.

     Libraries tested on linux and windows 64 bit.  libsvm may require additional steps to compile for your system.
 Instructions inside (ExtraToolboxes).